 The North Shore: Princeville, Hanalei, and Kilauea:

 The downside of staying on the North Shore is more rainy days than sunny days, especially in the winter (November to March). it also receives big waves to the coast from the North Pacific during the winter months.
+So if you visit Kauai in winter, it is best to stay in the South shore.

 6. Hanalei, where to stay in Kauai for surfing